home-assistant/home-assistant.io/source/_docs/z-wave/devices.markdown

 ### {% linkable_title Z-Wave Security 2 %}

 From 2 April 2017 all newly approved Z-Wave devices will have to support the Security 2 (S2) framework.
-At the time of writing this (September 2017) OpenZWave does not support the S2 framework.
+At the time of writing this (March 2018) OpenZWave does not support the S2 framework.

 ## {% linkable_title Device power %}